reactjs/react.dev/content/blog/2017-07-26-error-handling-in-react-16.md

 <Button />
 ```

 Error boundaries preserve the declarative nature of React, and behave as you would expect.
-For example, even if an error occurs in a `componentDidUpdate` hook caused by a `setState` somewhere deep in the tree, it will still correctly propagate to the closest error boundary.
+For example, even if an error occurs in a `componentDidUpdate` method caused by a `setState` somewhere deep in the tree, it will still correctly propagate to the closest error boundary.

 ## Naming Changes from React 15